PPFD300 Science and Mathematics Education

 Nominal workload:Rated workload is 25 hours per credit.
 The work consists of gatherings and work with compulsory activities in and outside the gatherings.

 Teaching and exam period:This course starts in August block.
-This course has teaching/evaluation in August block, Autumn parallel, January block, Spring parallel, June block.
+This course has teaching/evaluation in August block, Autumn parallel, January block, Spring parallel, and June block.

 About this course